TanStack/query/docs/reference/useQuery.md

   - Incremented every time the query fails.
   - Reset to `0` when the query succeeds.
 - `failureReason: null | TError`
-  - The failure reason for the query.
+  - The failure reason for the query retry.
   - Reset to `null` when the query succeeds.
 - `errorUpdateCount: number`
   - The sum of all errors.